Flex Spending Accounts

 • Determine which eligible expenses you expect to incur during the Plan year and how much you will spend.

-• The total amount you project to be spent on eligible healthcare and/or dependent care expenses during the Plan year is the amount you should contribute to your FSA.
+• The amount you project to be spent on eligible healthcare and/or dependent care expenses during the Plan year is the amount you should contribute to your FSA.

 The grace period is 90 days (up until March 31st of the following year) which employees may use up any funds remaining at the end of the plan year.
 For FSA and Transportation Accounts, the unused funds will be rolled over to the following plan year according to IRS determined limits.